 The seminar started with a usual jiu jitsu warmup to get our muscles ready for jiu jitsu.

-Sophia then taught two moves, a choke from guard, and a triangle from guard with other submissions if you cannot finish the triangle.
+Sophia taught two moves, a choke from closed guard, and then a triangle from guard with other submission options if you cannot finish the triangle.
 Both moves were something I personally could use to enhance my game, and there were many nuances and specificities that she pointed out that ca help anyone from beginner to advanced.
 Throughout the seminar Sophia and Janie helped instruct further and show further refine our technique.

 After Sophia showed her two moves, Janie showed a progression with a transition from mount to back control to finish with a bow and arrow.
 Like before, Sophia and Janie helped tweak people’s technique as the walked around the gym.